-Erasmus+ aims to modernise education, training and youth work across Europe.
-It is open to education, training, youth and sport organisations across all sectors of lifelong learning, including school education, further and higher education, adult education and the youth sector.
-Through Erasmus+:
+Erasmus+ is open to education, training, youth and sport organisations across all sectors of lifelong learning, including school education, further and higher education, adult education and the youth sector.

 Erasmus+ in the UK

-The Department for Education oversees Erasmus+ in the UK.
-The programme is managed by the UK National Agency which is a partnership between the British Council and Ecorys UK.
-We work to deliver the programme for the benefit of participating UK organisations, and the individuals who are able to study, train, volunteer or gain work experience abroad through the programme.
+The Department for Education is the Erasmus+ National Authority in the UK.
+The programme is managed by the UK National Agency, which is a partnership between the British Council and Ecorys UK.
+We work to deliver the programme for the benefit of participating UK organisations, and the individuals who can study, train, volunteer or gain work experience abroad through the programme.

-Read our webpage for the latest information on Erasmus+ and the EU transition period.
+Read our webpage for the latest information on Erasmus+ in the UK following its withdrawal from the EU.